 - Is your breathlessness related to certain times at work?

 - Do you have a history of heart, lung or thyroid disease, or of anaemia?

 - Do you have any family history of breathlessness?

 - Have you made any changes in your life because of your shortness of breath?

-- Do you feel worried or frightened, depressed or hopeless?
+- Do you feel worried, frightened, depressed or hopeless?

 - What have you done to help you cope with the way you’re feeling?

-Your health care professional is likely to do tests to help diagnose what’s causing your breathlessness.
+Your doctor is likely to do some tests to help diagnose what’s causing your breathlessness.

 - do some breathing and lung function tests

 - check the number of breaths you take every minute, listen to your chest, and look and feel how your chest moves as you breathe

 - check your heart rate and rhythm, and check if fluid is building up in your ankles or lungs

 - check your blood pressure and temperature